GrosSacASac/DOM99/readme.md

 ###What is coming soon:

- * Static component composition in html
- * System improvement at initialization
+ * System improvements
  * Automated test
+ * Easier to use
+ * Better documentation
+ * Deep HTML composition

 ###Abstract directions for the future or Specification